mehulagg/gitlab/doc/ci/pipelines/job_artifacts.md

 # Job artifacts

-> - Introduced in GitLab 8.2 and GitLab Runner 0.7.0.
-> - Starting with GitLab 8.4 and GitLab Runner 1.0, the artifacts archive format changed to `ZIP`, and it's now possible to browse its contents, with the added ability of downloading the files separately.
-> - In GitLab 8.17, builds were renamed to jobs.
-> - The artifacts browser is available only for new artifacts that are sent to GitLab using GitLab Runner version 1.0 and up.
-You cannot browse old artifacts already uploaded to GitLab.
-> - Introduced in [GitLab 12.4](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/16675), artifacts in internal and private projects can be previewed when [GitLab Pages access control](../../administration/pages/index.md#access-control) is enabled.
+> Introduced in [GitLab 12.4](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/16675), artifacts in internal and private projects can be previewed when [GitLab Pages access control](../../administration/pages/index.md#access-control) is enabled.

 Jobs can output an archive of files and directories.
 This output is known as a job artifact.